DCUBEDcode/dcubed-hugo/content/blog/_index.md

 ---
 title: Blog
-description: Please enjoy this collection of our thoughts sprinkled with the odd case study
+description: Please enjoy this collection of our thoughts.
 ---